-The impairment testing of the nonfinancial assets of the Company is considered to be a key audit matter because of the materiality of the nonfinancial assets, and an impairment, if it exists, could have a material impact on the financial statements.
-We also focused on this area due to the significant judgments required determining the assumptions to be used to estimate the recoverable amount of the assets.
-The recoverable amount of the CGU has been derived from discounted forecast cash flow model.
+The impairment testing of the nonfinancial assets of the Company is considered to be a key audit matter because of the significance of the nonfinancial assets, and an impairment, if it exists, could have a material impact on the financial statements.
+We also focused on this area due to the significant judgments and assumptions required to estimate the recoverable amount of the assets.
+The recoverable amount of the CGU has been determined by management from discounted forecast cash flow models.
 These models use several key assumptions, including estimates of future fixed and variable charges, operating costs and the weightedaverage cost of capital (discount rate).